Division algorithm: SRT division

 Like non-restoring division, the final steps are a final full-width subtraction to resolve the last quotient bit, and conversion of the quotient to standard binary form.

-The Intel Pentium processor's infamous floating-point division bug was caused by an incorrectly coded lookup table.
-Five of the 1066 entries had been mistakenly omitted.
+The original Intel Pentium processor's infamous floating-point division bug was caused by an incorrectly coded lookup table.
+Pentium processors used a 2048-cell table, of which 1066 cells were to be populated, and values from five cells were mistakenly omitted.